keu/docs/astro/cli/sql-cli.md

 sudo rm /usr/local/bin/astro
 ```

-Then, see [Install the Astro CLI](cli/install-cli.md) for steps to install the latest supported version.
+Then, see [Install the Astro CLI](cli/install-cli.md) for steps to install the latest stable version.

 :::